intel-analytics/BigDL-2.x/readthedocs/source/doc/Orca/Overview/distributed-training-inference.md

 est = Estimator.from_keras(model_creator=model_creator)
 ```

-The `model_creator` argument should be a function that takes a `config` dictionary and returns a compiled keras model
+The `model_creator` argument should be a function that takes a `config` dictionary and returns a compiled Keras model.

 Then users can perform distributed model training and inference as follows: